-andrewtsks asked: So what specifically was your beef with that New Yorker article about spoiled children?
+andrewtsks said: So what specifically was your beef with that New Yorker article about spoiled children?

 (This is the one we’re talking about.)